06Games/NES-Training/README.md

-Some NES programs I made to learn 6502 assembler
+Some NES programs I made to learn 6502 assembly

 # Programs